 Basically, these are online sites that match freelance laborers with people who need stuff done around their homes.

-Even before the pandemic, seniors are at higher risk of isolation and loneliness than other age groups.
-And the pandemic has done nothing to make that any better Papa, a senior-care company, to help combat what he calls the “loneliness epidemic.”
+Even before the pandemic, it’s a fact that seniors are at higher risk of isolation and loneliness than other age groups.
+And the pandemic has done nothing to make that any better.
+Papa is a senior-care company, to help combat what he calls the “loneliness epidemic.”
 The company hires senior aides, Papa Pals, to check in with seniors to see if they need help with tech, ordering groceries and medicine, or provide basic companionship.

-TaskRabbit is an amazing and unique website that is specifically based on providing various helping services to the users.
-The services offered include fittings, handyman, picking up heavy items, lawn and garden tasks, etc. You can signup to be a Tasker.
-Then, as people who are in need of help post their jobs, you can bid on them.
+TaskRabbit is an unique website that is specifically based on providing various helping services to its users.
+The services offered include help moving, handyman, picking up heavy items, lawn and garden tasks, assembling furniture, contactless pick up, etc. You can signup to be a Tasker.
+Then, as people in your neighborhood or community who are in need of help post their jobs, you can bid on them.
 Everything is handled through the TaskRabbit app.
 Taskers get paid 24 hours after the task has been completed.
 Check it out.